ReemaAlshahrani/holbertonschool-low_level_programming/variables_if_else_while/README.md

-My first project on C variables and loops
+This directory contains tasks for C variables and loops